max630/git-rehi/README.md

 with strategy `ours` (that is, is will copy the `parent1`, just marking others as merged and ignoring their contents).

+Message for commit is taken from the `ahash` commit. `subject` is ignored.

+`merge [--ours] <parent1> <parent2> ...`

+Older way of specifying merge.
 Message for the merge commit follows the command, terminated with ".", like for the `comment` command.

-`merge [--ours] -c <ahash> <parent1>,<parent2>,... [<subject>]`

-Alternative way of specifying merge.
-Unlike the other format, it must not be followed by commit message.
-So it looks like `pick` and others.
-The commit message is taken from `ahash` commit.
-This is the future way, which will deprecate the previous one.

 `edit <ahash> [<subject>]`